s24fethebest/RubyROM/README.md

-# What is this RubyROM fork?
+# What is this RubyROM?
 RubyROM is a work-in-progress custom firmware for Samsung Galaxy S24 FE.

 It's based on the latest and greatest iteration of Samsung's UX and it also includes additional features and tweaks to ensure the best possible experience out of the box.